chettrick/stm32cubef4/Projects/STM32446E_EVAL/Demonstrations/readme.txt

  + Image viewer
  --------------
  The Image viewer module allows displaying bmp and jpg pictures.
- You can use the *.jpg image files provided under "Utilities/Media/Pictures/JPG" or any other ones.
+ User can use .jpg and .bmp files available within the "BMP_240x320", "BMP_320x240", "BMP_480x272", folder under "Utilities/Media/Pictures".

  @note: you can copy these file at the root any directory of the uSD or USB key